 Exercise as a combative measure to Alzheimer’s

-The study was published in Brain Plasticity and was conducted on 23 adults with genetic predispositions for Alzheimer’s.
+The study, published in Brain Plasticity, was conducted on 23 adults with genetic predispositions for Alzheimer’s.
 The participants were all generally sedentary.
 They were split into two groups to see how aerobic exercise would affect them.

 The first half of the group was educated on the benefits of an active lifestyle (but were not held accountable for actually incorporating physical activity into their routines).
 The second half of the group received personal trainers who made sure they did moderately intense treadmill exercise thrice-weekly for six months.

 The low-intensity nature of the exercise and the fact that it was only three days a week made the training program sustainable.
 The researchers found that after six months of a less sedentary lifestyle, the second group’s bodies were better equipped to stay oxygenated during exercise sessions.

 Along with this, the second group showed notable improvements in cognitive functioning (e.g. better focus, planning skills, multitasking ability, and remembering instructions).